FIRST LEVEL CLASSES - INTRODUCTION TO HORSEMANSHIP

 All students start in this Introduction to Horsemanship class.
 Classes occur weekly for 8 weeks and there is no riding in this class.
 Students learn natural horsemanship "ground work" so that they can be accepted by the horse as the horse's "Alpha Leader".
 They learnhorse behavior so they can "read" how their horse is feeling.
 They learn grooming skills, how to move their horse in different directions, how to train their horse not to be anxious about various things, and how to round pen their horse (picture above).

-Our next 8 week class semester is beginning March 14, 15, 16, 2019.
-We also have class semesters planned to start May 23 and September 12, 2019.
-All you have to do to reserve a spot is call/email to see if openings are available for you.
+Our next 8 week Summer class semester is beginning March 21, 2024.
+All you have to do to reserve a spot is call/email to see if openings are available for you and leave us your name and phone number/email.
+We can serve about 45 veterans/active duty each semester, organized into group classes of about 4 to 6 participants per class.

 Bob phone 360-485-8223 email@example.com Farm location 14528 Avis Lane SE Yelm